Enebeli/CPRG-312-Project-Phase-4/README.md

 Security Testing

-I conducted both manual and automated security testing using OWASP ZAP and npm audit.
+I conducted both manual and automated security testing using OWASP ZAP (report included) and npm audit.
 The following outlines what was tested and observed:

 SQL Injection – MongoDB is not vulnerable to SQL injection, and no issues were found.